-a result of the transaction.97 The HSR rules define a "non-corporate interest" as "an interest in any unincorporated entity which gives the holder the right to any profits of the entity or in the event of dissolution of that entity the right to any of its assets after payment of its debts."98 These unincorporated entities include, but are not limited to, joint ventures, general partnerships, limited partnerships, limited liability partnerships, limited liability companies, cooperatives and business trusts.
-The HSR rules also provide that "control" is held by a person or entity with rights to 50% or more of the profits of the entity, or 50% or more of the assets upon the entity's dissolution.99
+Under current HSR rules, the formation of a "non-corporate entity" - including joint ventures - is reportable if the above tests are satisfied and a party gains "control" of the entity as a result of the transaction.
+The HSR rules define a "non-corporate interest" as "an interest in any unincorporated entity which gives the holder the right to any profits of the entity or in the event of dissolution of that entity the right to any of its assets after payment of its debts."
+These unincorporated entities include, but are not limited to, joint ventures, general partnerships, limited partnerships, limited liability partnerships, limited liability companies, cooperatives and business trusts.
+The HSR rules also provide that "control" is held by a person or entity with rights to 50% or more of the profits of the entity, or 50% or more of the assets upon the entity's dissolution.
+107